History of European Jews in the Middle Ages: Accusations of ritual murder, blood libel and host desecration

 Jews were frequently accused of ritual murder and of using human blood (especially, the blood of Christian children) to make matzah.
-In many cases, these "blood libels" led to the Catholic Church regarding the victims as martyrs.
-The Catholic Church canonized children in over 20 such cases.
-England seems to have counted for the first and most important examples of these.
 The most influential and widely-known of these is Little Saint Hugh of Lincoln (d.
 1255 and written about in Chaucer's "Canterbury Tales") and Simon of Trent (d.
 1475).
 It gained particular currency because of the intervention of Henry III of England, who ordered the death of the Coping, the first to 'confess', and a further 91 Jews to be arrested, leading to 18 being executed.
 Nevertheless, the rest were released despite their conviction, after monks and his brother Richard interceded.

-One example of Christian hostility towards Jews is the Accusation of Ritual Murder at Blois.
+The first instance of ritual murder accusation in France occurred in 1171 in the town of Blois.
 The story follows a Jewish man and a Christian servant watering their horses at the same bend in a river.
 The Jewish man accidentally scared the Christian's horse with the white corner of his undershirt and the servant rode away, upset about the frightened beast, and told his master he saw the Jew throw a child in the river.
 The Christian master, who hated Jews, took this opportunity and had the Jew unlawfully accused of murder.
 The Christians took the man, along with the Jews who had tried to free him, beating and torturing them in the effort that they would abandon their religion.
 To no avail, the Jews were burned alive.

 In some cases, the authorities spoke against the accusations, for example Pope Innocent III wrote in 1199: